How do you use a fractional CFO to grow a business?

 Most CEOs are great at disruptive thinking, growing the customer base, product development and the big picture but may need extra support with capital management and cash flow, profit margins, monitoring KPIs or fundraising, etc.

-In this blog we explain the value a part-time CFO brings to a business and answer the following questions:
+In this blog we explain the value a part-time (or fractional) CFO brings to a business and answer the following questions:

 • What is a part-time CFO?